cdialogues-microservices/nlg-client-api/README.md

 ### Get Messages by Filter endpoint:

-Retrieving Messages by Filter: The application retrieves messages from the NLG system based on a filter.
+Retrieving Messages by Filter: The application retrieves messages from the GLG system based on a filter.

 URL: `/api/v1.0/messages/filter`